Updated: January 2019

 A Kanban board is one of the most practical tools that you can use to manage your projects in a simple and clear way.
-They can help you visualize and maintain your tasks and workflows, signaling potential bottlenecks for each project stage.
-This is why they are used by several agile teams across the world to manage tasks with flexibility.
+Kanban can help you visualize and maintain your tasks and workflows, signaling potential bottlenecks for each project or workflow stage.
+This is why they are used by several agile in-office and remote teams across the world to manage tasks with flexibility.

 By using Kanban, you can evenly distribute your most important tasks and eliminate any wasteful activity or useless information.
 The method can help you solve your productivity problems using visual cues that are easy to understand by your team.